-What parents need to be aware is that SuperAwesome works with advertisers who have products or services that is designed specially for kids below the age of 13 years old.
-Some of the companies they work with includes Crayola, Topps, Spin Master, Warner Bros and many more.
+What parents need to be aware of is that SuperAwesome works with advertisers who have products or services that are designed especially for kids below the age of 13 years old.
+Some of the companies they work with include Crayola, Topps, Spin Master, Warner Bros and many more.
 They work with a panel of parents that will select the developers that is accepted into its network.

 Many parents might be on edge thinking that they will allow their kid an app with advertisements in it.
 However, do think about Youtube with the amount of ads and inappropriate content slipping through it.
 I still think that if parents are anyway allowing their children to go on Youtube where there is endless advertisements then this could be a safer alternative to that.
 Though it is never 100% secure online, PoPJam has a number of safety guidelines in place for children.

 PopJam a free app where kids can draw, share their artwork, and interact with other kids on the platform.
 It is a safe community for children.

 Currently this app have been downloaded over 1 million times.
 SuperAwesome claims that kids are spending approximately 45 minutes a day engaging on this app.

 I would like to know what other parents think about this app?
 If your child is a content creator, how do you prevent them from obsessing about likes, followers and subscribers?
 Do you think PopJam is really concerned about the digital wellness of our kids or just another money making app aimed at children?

 Instagram : 3 ways to keep children safe on Instagram

 Don’t forget to stay safe online